Tux/Release-Checklist/Checklist.md

 restrictive license than your distribution, it may be off limits to some users.
 That would mean that your distribution cannot be used either.

-More rarely, the authorship of your dependencies may be an issue.
-For example, if, for whatever reason, a company declines to use software by a particular author, then if your release depends on their work, it will be unusable.

 The reverse is also true: if your release has a more restrictive license than most releases on CPAN, it may lead to others avoiding depending on your code.